 If it’s antiques you’re after, check out the brocante markets in the main towns (the Tourist Offices will help here).
 But if you really are after antiques, visit the town of L’Isle-sur-la-Sorgue just outside Avignon.
 It’s full of antique shops selling just about everything; there’s a weekend brocante fair plus the best known antique/brocante/any old rubbish fairs at Easter and mid August.

 Lavender is everywhere: in sachets, in oil, in soap and in liqueurs.
 You can’t get away from lavender but why would you want to?

 Provençal textiles fill the shops and the market stalls.
 Great for table cloths, napkins and to use as gift wrap.

 Santons (little saints), terracotta figures are found throughout Provence and are part of Christmas.
 Unlike the rather more austere Protestant Nativity tradition, there are up to 55 characters from the fishwife to the chestnut seller.
 The best ones are hand-made and painted, so cost from around 35 euros upwards.

 Mediterranean influences are dominant in the wonderful, and happily, healthy food of Provence.
 It starts with olives that you see growing in the stony soil of the region.
-Eat them with an aperitif or put them into sauces salads, pizzas and tapénades (olive, caper and anchovies paste).
+Eat them with an aperitif or put them into sauces, salads, pizzas and tapénades (olive, caper and anchovies paste).